Fourth Of July Weekend Weather Forecast: Midwest, Florida Stormy Spots This Year | Weather.com

 • Northeast: The Fourth of July will be the least hot day and humidity will stay low, with highs ranging from the 70s in New England to mid-80s in the mid-Atlantic.
 Over the weekend, it will grow increasingly hot and humid.
 Most areas will top out in the upper 80s to lower 90s by Sunday, or about 5 to 15 degrees above average.

 • South: Summer will be in full session.
-Highs in the 90s with plenty of humidity will be commonplace from Texas to Georgia, Tennessee and the Carolinas all weekend, so be sure to take heat precautions as you normally would this time of year.
-The wet pattern in Florida will keep temperatures nudged down a bit into the 80s.
+Highs in the 90s with plenty of humidity will be commonplace from Texas to Georgia and Tennessee all weekend, so be sure to take heat precautions as you normally would this time of year.
+The wet pattern in the Florida Peninsula and coastal Carolinas will keep temperatures nudged down a bit into the 80s this weekend.

 • West: Highs won't deviate too far from average across the entire region.
 Typical triple-digit heat is expected in the Desert Southwest.
 The Northwest and Great Basin will see temperatures increase through the weekend.